hyuugi/ushizaki/README.md

 ## Installation

+Currently tested on Debian 11 and Fedora 36.

 Python 3 and Ansible are requirements.
 See [the Python website](https://wiki.python.org/moin/BeginnersGuide/Download) for an introduction to installing Python if it is not already present on your system.

 To setup Ansible as a regular user: